lllrrr2/firewall-proxy/English/V2ray/VMess/h2/README.md

         "network": "h2",
         "security": "none",
         "httpSettings": {
-          "path": "/your_path",  #modify path
+          "path": "/your_path",  // modify path
           "host": [
-            "your_domain.com"  #modify "your_domain.com" to your domain
+            "your_domain.com"  // modify "your_domain.com" to your domain
           ]
         }
       }